 - Visit this page for questions to ask your doctor about tests and scans.

-- You can also call the Pregnancy, Birth and Baby helpline on 1800 882 436 to speak with a registered midwife, 24 hours a day, 7 days a week.
+- You can also call Pregnancy, Birth and Baby on 1800 882 436 to speak with a maternal child health nurse, 7 days a week, 7am to midnight (AET).

 Last reviewed: June 2018